chisquareotops/calcomExpansions/README.md

     CALCOM User: ********
     Password: ****************

+Once both the PacFIN and Calcom data have been prepared, the data can be passed to `estSppComp` function to perform the species composition expansion as follows.

     R> sppExp = estSppComp(pacfinSpp, calcomSpp)
     R> exportSpp(sppExp)

+The
+`estSppComp(pacfinData, calcomData, portBorr = portMatrix2, qtrBorr = qtrMatrix, files = T)`
+function uses the two optional arguments `portBorr` and `qtrBorr` to establish port complex and quarter borrowing rules to expand strata in which no data exists.
+By default the matricies `portMatrix2` and `qtrMatrix` are supplied which define the long established borrowing standards used by Calcom (CITE).
+For more details about the structure of these matrices and the borrowing rules they imply see the R help pages for these data structes (i.e. `?portMatrix2' or`?qtrMatrix\` in an R shell).

+Stripping out the commentary from the above commands results in the following simple example of an expansion in 2019.

     R> year = 2019  #Vectorized in year. year=2018:2023 would also work.
     R> pacfinSpp = getPacfinSppData(year)